iansinnott/iansinnott.github.io/source/_posts/2014-07-08-a-month-in-san-francisco.md

 ---
-layout: post
-title: "A Month In San Francisco"
+title: A Month In San Francisco
-comments: true
-categories:
+tags:
   - life
   - travel
 ---